314d Roger Adams Lab

 Cherian MT, Wilson EM and Shapiro DJ (2012) A competitive inhibitor that reduces recruitment of androgen receptor to androgen responsive genes.
 J. Biol.
 Chem.
 287: 23368-23380

-Andruska N, Mao C, Cherian M, Zhang C and Shapiro DJ (2012) Evaluation of a luciferase-based reporter assay for inhibitors of estrogen receptor α-action as a screen for inhibitors of estrogen-ERα-induced proliferation of breast cancer cells.
+Andruska N, Mao C, Cherian M, Zhang C and Shapiro DJ (2012) Evaluation of a luciferase-based reporter assay as a screen for inhibitors of estrogen-ERalpha-induced proliferation of breast cancer cells.
 J. Biomolecular Screening, 17(7): 921-932 PMID 22498909.

 Aninye IO, Berg KC, Mollo AR, Nordeen SK, Wilson, EM, and Shapiro DJ (2012) 8-Alkylthio-6-thio-substitited theophyllene analogues as selective noncompetitive progesterone receptor antagonists, Steroids, 77: 596-601.
 PMID 22421057.